gtonkinhill/panaroo/README.md

 2. Order inferred gene sequences from largest to smallest
 3. Cluster from largest to smallest using jackhmmer
 4. Classify resulting models using profile hmm vs profile hmm tool that I need to find again.
+5. Alternatively generate the most likely sequence for each hmm model and classify using the prokka pipeline